An activist claimed she was taking an abortion pill on live TV: ‘This is going to end a pregnancy’

 After explaining how the mail-order system worked and arguing that the drugs are “incredibly safe,” Blackmore held up a white pill.
-She explained it was the first of two that a person would take to terminate their pregnancy.
+She explained it was the first of two that a person would take to terminate a pregnancy.
 “I want to show you how easy it is, and safe it is, by taking it myself,” she said.

-Blackmore then popped it in her mouth.
+Blackmore then popped it into her mouth.

 Appearing bewildered, Langton asked: “You’re not pregnant, are you?”